"Can I Transfer Photos from Dropbox to Google Photos?'

 Compared with Dropbox, Google Photos has more advantages than Dropbox.
 Google Photos provided free unlimited storage space for users before and now 15GB of free cloud storage space while Dropbox only offers 2GB of free storage space, which is up to 18GB in other ways to get extra space.

 Besides, the photos in Google Photos will be organized and labeled automatically and allowed to search via some labels.
-Google Photos offers automatic backup and AI-powered features like facial recognition and image search and integrates well with other Google services and offers easy organization and search functionality while Dropbox offers automatic backups, secure file sharing, and basic file management.
+Google Photos offers automatic backup and AI-powered features like facial recognition and image search, integrates well with other Google services, and offers easy organization and search functionality while Dropbox offers automatic backups, secure file sharing, and basic file management.

-As the two leading photo storage services, each has its own pros and cons.
+As the two leading photo storage services, each has its pros and cons.
 Here in the following content, you will learn more about them.
+For more details, check the differences between Dropbox and Google Photos.

 Dropbox Google Photos